bkconrad/screeps-grafana/README.md

 http://localhost:8000
 ```

 Click Add.
-You are now ready to [make]create some dashboards](https://www.youtube.com/watch?v=OUvJamHeMpw).
+You are now ready to [create some dashboards](https://www.youtube.com/watch?v=OUvJamHeMpw).

 To send stats to the dashboard, simply write them to `Memory.stats`.
 For example: